Formation (song): Writing and production

-Co-producer Pluss formulated the original beat for "Formation" in Atlanta, Georgia, implementing a synthesizer effect found in the Virtual Studio Technology plug-in on FL Studio.
-In April 2014, Mike WiLL Made-It and the members of Rae Sremmund were driving to Coachella and freestyling to beats in the car.
-For the beat that Pluss made, Swae Lee said: "Okay ladies, now let's get in formation".
+"Formation" was written by Beyoncé, Mike Will Made It, Swae Lee and Pluss, and produced by Beyoncé and Mike Will.
+Pluss formulated the original beat for the song in Atlanta, Georgia, implementing a synthesizer effect found in the Virtual Studio Technology plug-in on FL Studio.
+In April 2014, Mike Will and the members of Rae Sremmund were driving to Coachella and freestyling to beats in the car.
+For the beat that Pluss made, Swae Lee said: "Okay ladies, now let's get in formation."
 Will loved the concept and thought it would be suited to Beyoncé, who had recently asked him to send new music ideas.
-Will believed it could be a huge female empowerment anthem in the same vein as "Single Ladies (Put a Ring on It)", with the song being about women getting in line with the men they are in relationships with.
+Will believed it could be a huge female empowerment anthem in the same vein as Beyoncé's 2008 song "Single Ladies (Put a Ring on It)", with the track being about women getting in line with the men they are in relationships with.
 They recorded the line on a voice note and later played it back when in a recording studio in Los Angeles.
 Lee recorded a simple reference track, freestyling over the beat.
 Mike Will sent it to Beyoncé, together with five or six other reference tracks.
 A few months later, Mike Will was at a party after a basketball game.
 Beyoncé appeared at the party and told him she really liked the "Formation" idea, and left it at that.

-Beyoncé then wrote all of the verses of the song in New York, while keeping the central concept of "okay ladies, now let's get in formation".
-Beyoncé's verses took the song in a different direction from what Will intended and broadened its scope to turn it into an anthem about her identity, heritage and culture.
-Jon Platt of Warner Chappell Music told Mike Will: "Yo, this shit's crazy, you got to hear this".
-Will went to New York and spent a week in the studio with Beyoncé to complete the recording and production.
+Beyoncé then wrote all of the verses of the song in New York, while keeping the central hook about ladies getting in formation.
+Beyoncé's verses took the song in a different direction from what Will intended and broadened its scope to turn it into an anthem about her identity, heritage, and culture.
+Jon Platt of Warner Chappell Music told Mike Will: "Yo, this shit's crazy, you got to hear this."
+Will went to New York and spent a week with Beyoncé in Quad Recording Studios to complete the recording and production.
 They added heavy, distorted 808 beats with saturated upper harmonics to the track to make it "palatable to the culture", according to mixing engineer Jaycen Joshua.
-Beyoncé thought it could be a song that marching bands would play, and asked for horns to be added to the track to evoke the sounds of New Orleans.
+Beyoncé thought it could be a song that marching bands would play and asked for horns to be added to the track to evoke the sounds of New Orleans.
 Will explained that Beyoncé "took this one little idea we came up with on the way to Coachella, put it in a pot, stirred it up, and came with this smash.
 She takes ideas and puts them with her own ideas, and makes this masterpiece."